Sathvik040105/SM/README.md

 # SaiMan

-This is written by nagasai
+This is written by nagasai and sathvik